ooni/ooni.org/content/support/faq.md

 This Frequently Asked Questions (FAQ) section aims to address the questions that we are frequently asked by the community.

-Are there other questions you would like us to address?
-Please [let us know](https://ooni.org/about/#contact).

 Translations:

 * **Español,** [Preguntas frecuentes (FAQ)](/es/support/faq)